Schemas and Diagnostics Reading Schemas Lesson 11

 1. Underlying shape - should the value be a number, string, symbol, vector, form, or union?

-2. Refinement - does the kind add a vector length, unit rule, closed member list, allowed head list, or list of alternatives?
+2. Refinement - does the kind add a vector length, unit rule, representation tag, closed member list, allowed head list, or list of alternatives?

 3. Surface value - what do you actually type in the document?